December 2015 North American storm complex: Meteorological history

-While producing severe weather in the Deep South, the storm complex produced heavy snow and blizzard conditions in the southwestern parts of Texas through December 26–27, as frigid temperatures had spilled south into the area just the previous day before.
+While generating severe weather in the Deep South, the storm complex brought heavy snow and blizzard conditions in the southwestern parts of Texas through December 26–27, as frigid temperatures had spilled south into the area just the previous day before.
 Strong winds contributed to power outages and blowing and drifting snow.
-The snowfall continued throughout the majority of December 27, before tapering off near midnight as the storm system began to pull out of the region.
+Snowfall continued throughout December 27 before tapering off near midnight as the storm system began to pull out of the region.
 In total, the storm complex dumped up to 2 ft of snow in the western parts of Texas, a very rare and historic occurrence in the affected areas.
 The storm had also produced a small but significant ice storm in the central parts of Texas, with ice accumulations ranging up to 1 in in some areas, leading to thousands of power outages.

 By December 28, the storm complex had moved into the Central United States, producing more snow, ice, heavy rain, and severe weather in an area stretching from the Midwest into Louisiana.
 The upper-level low eventually began to take over as the dominant low, and had begun to make a more east-northeastwards turn.
 Spreading a swath of 6–12 in from Missouri to Maine, the storm complex continued to accelerate into southern Canada while producing more ice, rain and severe weather as the southern quadrant approached the East Coast.
 Rain eventually reached areas like Philadelphia and New York City late on December 28, and persisted somewhat into the early morning hours of December 29.
 At this point, the storm system had already entered Canada, and its circulation was beginning to become elongated.
 The remnants of the storm eventually dissipated, early on December 30.